Best Off-Road SUV Deals — May 2026

 How to use these numbers

-Bronco vs 4Runner decision this month: If you're comparing Bronco Outer Banks to 4Runner TRD Off-Road Premium at similar price points (~$51,500–$52,000), the Bronco's class="relative z-10",000 dealer cash and 4.49% APR saves approximately $2,500–$3,000 in total financing cost.
-The 4Runner's 67% resale at 36 months vs. the Bronco's ~55% recovers some of that over three years, but you're paying MSRP to get there.
+Bronco vs 4Runner this month: comparing a Bronco Outer Banks to a 4Runner TRD Off-Road Premium at similar money (~$51,500–$52,000), the Bronco's class="relative z-10",000 cash and 4.49% APR saves about $2,500–$3,000 in total financing.
+The 4Runner's 67% resale at 36 months vs the Bronco's ~55% recovers some of that over three years — but you're paying MSRP to get there.

 Deal details change frequently.
 Always confirm terms with the dealer before purchase.